 We hope this post highlighted some of the ways that prenuptial agreements help CA couples plan for the long-term.
 If you have any questions about this, or about any other matter involving family law or divorce in CA, don’t hesitate to contact us directly.

-Give us a call at 925-271-0999 to book a free initial consultation.
+Give us a call at 925-271-0999 to book a initial consultation.
 Our team of legal experts at the Law Offices of James P. White are standing by to help.